-Below are the relevant genetic features of the 17 known types of LCA.
+Below are links to the genotypic and phenotypic features of the 18 known types of LCA.
 All cause disease in the homozygous or compound heterozygous state.

 LCA type OMIM# Locus Gene Symbol